Yang Jun (minister)

-Yang Jun (楊駿) (died 23 April 291), courtesy name Wenzhang (文長), was a Western Jin official during the reign of Emperor Wu and regent for Emperor Hui.
+Yang Jun (楊駿) (died 23 April 291), courtesy name Wenzhang (文長), was a Western Jin official during the reign of Emperor Wu and regent for Emperor Hui, Emperor Wu's son and successor.

 Life

 Yang Jun was from Huayin in Hongnong Commandery (弘農, roughly modern Sanmenxia, Henan).
-His niece Yang Yan was Emperor Wu's first wife and empress.
+He had a sister who was the mother of Zhang Shao (張邵), a grandson of Zhang Cheng.
+Yang's niece Yang Yan was Emperor Wu's first wife and empress.
 As she neared death in 274, she feared that whoever would be empress next would endanger the crown prince status of her developmentally disabled son, Sima Zhong.
 She therefore asked Emperor Wu to marry her cousin, Yang Jun's daughter Yang Zhi.
 Emperor Wu agreed, and after her death later during the year, he married Yang Zhi in 276 and created her empress.
 Yang Jun, as the empress' father, became an increasingly important official in government, and became exceedingly arrogant.
 In Emperor Wu's later years, when he became obsessed with feasting and women, Yang Jun and his brothers Yang Yao (楊珧) and Yang Ji (楊濟) became effectively in power.

 As Emperor Wu grew ill in 289, he considered whom to make regent.
 He considered both Yang Jun and his uncle Sima Liang the Prince of Ru'nan, the most respected of the imperial princes.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang.
 Several other imperial princes were also posted to other key cities in the empire.
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
-Emperor Wu died soon thereafter.
+Emperor Wu died soon thereafter in May.
 Crown Prince Zhong succeeded to the throne as Emperor Hui.